Satviky/Simplify-Goals/README.md

 ## Vision:
 My vision behind making this is really kind and genuine.
+I want to make a app which will be helping neurodivergent minds to feel comfortable and help them reach their goals.

 ## Problem
 Neurodivergent minds, one of the most creative mind... but how are they treated?